-It may be possible to work around this with mod_rewrite, but I failed to get this working.
+It may be possible to work around this with mod\rewrite, but I failed to get this working.
 In all, it is more hassle than it is worth.
+Stick to the provided instructions. :)

-This also works out-of-box, with following trivial config:
+A success story: For me it worked out-of-box, with following trivial config:

+'''

-''' SetHandler mod_python
+SetHandler mod_python

 PythonInterpreter main_interpreter

 PythonHandler trac.web.modpython_frontend

 PythonOption TracEnv /system/path/to/this/directory

 PythonOption TracUriRoot /path/on/apache